sudhir5595/Anomaly_Detection/README.md

   <img src="images/optical.png" width = "300" >

+so by using above methods we have tracked pedestrians.
+After that we generated data using optical flow like vx, vy and direction.
+As we have train data , we have used decision trees to classify local area into two classes normal and abnormal.
+At the end of this file you can see classified local area in white boxes.
 ## Dataset
 We have used [UCSD Anomaly Detection Dataset](http://www.svcl.ucsd.edu/projects/anomaly/UCSD_Anomaly_Dataset.tar.gz) in this project.
 It consists of dataset which was split into 2 subsets, each corresponding to a different scene.
 The video footage recorded from each scene was split into various clips of around 200 frames.